International Equine and Agricultural Business Management

 The RAU was an easy choice as the course allowed me to keep my options open in the first year and then specialise in my second and third year., Graduate

 With many of the world’s economies expanding their agricultural and equine industries, the opportunities for passionate, educated graduates reach far and wide.
-Studying at the RAU will give you a head start when pursuing your career aspirations.
+Our course in Equine and Agricultural Business Management gives you a platform to pursue your aspirations.

 The RAU’s world-renowned reputation in teaching and research means that not only are we extremely well connected, we also have the facilities and the knowledge to help you develop a thorough grounding in agricultural economics, equine production systems, science, marketing, and finance and business management.
-You will delve into the changing dynamics of the UK horse industry, as well as the international equine industry, covering north-west Europe, the USA, the Middle East, Latin America and Asia.
+Our course will see you delve into the changing dynamics of the UK horse industry, as well as international equine business, covering north-west Europe, the USA, the Middle East, Latin America and Asia.

 It’s no wonder that RAU graduates have secured work in the UK and internationally upon graduating.

-Alongside lectures from visiting speakers, you will learn from the RAU’s own outstanding cohort of researchers via lectures and seminars, complemented by directed reading, laboratory practical exercises, and demonstrations.
+Alongside lectures from visiting speakers, you will learn from the RAU’s own outstanding cohort of agricultural and equine researchers via lectures and seminars, complemented by directed reading, laboratory practical exercises and demonstrations.

-Your progress will be assess through essays, reports, case studies, and presentations and there will be timed, unseen examinations at the end of each year.
+Your progress will be assessed through essays, reports, case studies and presentations and there will be timed, unseen examinations at the end of each year.